Compile-Time/demo-tracing-in-spring-boot-2-and-3/README.md

 - `spring-boot-3-client`: A Spring Boot 3 client using a RestTemplate to query the Spring Boot 3 server.

+## Spring Sleuth API support in Spring Boot 3

+Spring Boot 3.0.0 and Micrometer Tracing 1.0.0 do not support the Sleuth API annotations (@NewSpan, @ContinueSpan and @SpanTag).
+Support for these annotation was added in Spring Boot 3.1 and Micrometer Tracing 1.1.0.

+For information about how to use these annotations, see [6.5.
+Aspect Oriented Programming (starting from Micrometer Tracing 1.1.0)](https://micrometer.io/docs/tracing#_aspect_oriented_programming_starting_from_micrometer_tracing_1_1_0).

+If you need support for the Sleuth annotations but can not use Spring Boot 3.1 or are waiting for a 3.1 GA release, see the branches `sleuth-aspect-code-copy`, `sleuth-aspect-manual-implementation` and `feature/micrometer-1.1.0-spring-boot-3.0.0` of this repository for some alternative solutions.

 ## Infrastructure

 This project requires a tracing infrastructure with the following components